Sitemap

 The next morning, the kitchen was still bare.
 Breakfast was nothing more than a glass of water.
 His mother packed his tiffin with a brief, tired smile, knowing it wasn’t much.
 He set off for school, ignoring the dull ache in his stomach.

-By afternoon, he could barely wait to open his tiffin.
-His hands shook a little as he reached into his bag.
-But when he opened it, his heart sank.
-The box was gone.
 He looked around, panic rising in his chest.
 Then he saw them — the other boys in the corner, laughing and wiping their mouths.
 They had taken his food, emptied it without a second thought, treating it as a joke.

 He drank glasses of water hoping it would fill the void.
 The hot afternoon classroom seemed to spin around him, the teacher’s words blurred.
 His head felt heavy, and he fought to keep his eyes open.